 Princeton University Overview

-Princeton University is a private not-for-profit institution situated in Princeton, New Jersey.
+Located in Princeton, New Jersey, Princeton University is a private not-for-profit institution.
 The location of the school is great for students who enjoy the amenities of city life.

 What Is Princeton University Known For?